Lee-AnnC/True_Essence/README.md

 [True Essence](https://.herokuapp.com) was created by Lee-Ann Clark.
 A beautiful site that takes one back to nature and its True Essence.

-In today's fast paced world filled with man-made medications, there has been a shift, where people are coming back to nature and what she can provide for us.
+In today's fast-paced world filled with man-made medications, there has been a shift, where people are coming back to nature and what she can provide for us.
-In the way of medications for all sorts of ailments from headaches to more deeper seated problems.
-It is nice to be able to find a place that caters for all the natural ingredients from oils to soaps to ways of easings ones mind.
+In the way of medications for all sorts of ailments from headaches to more deeper-seated problems.
+It is nice to be able to find a place that caters for all the natural ingredients from oils to soaps to ways of easings one's mind.

 This is how True Essence was born.